jonathan-chin/mec-cs/2023-spring/cs-281/agendas/08-advanced-sql.md

 ---

-1. midterm
+- midterm
-2. begin pivot away from textbook
+- begin pivot away from textbook
-  1. create our own databases
+  - create / design our own databases
+  - practice with previous concepts
-  2. postgres and pgadmin
+  - postgres and pgadmin
-3. slides
+- slides